maksim-mitrofanov/Stanford-CS193p-UIKit/Lectures/Lecture 13/Readme.md

 <br>

 ## Objective
-Allow users to add emojis to the top collection view
+Allow users to add emojis to the top collection view using a reusable cell that contains a textField.
+Use

 <br>